 They weave patterns from the stone carvings using silk threads and threads of gold.

 Mulberry silk is homegrown in Tamil Nadu and gold threads for Zari work come from places like Gujarat.

 Quintessential Kanchipuram Saree

-They come in two sizes – usual 6 yards and traditional 9 yards.
+They come in two sizes – usually 6 yards and traditional 9 yards.

 They have a GI or Geographical Indicator tag that makes them a heritage weave.
 This means that these sarees can come only from this town.

 The most popular and most favorite motif is that of a temple.
 It comes in the form of a temple border where the Shikara of the temple is replicated in silk and Zari.
 Other auspicious signs of Indian culture like floral patterns, leaves, elephants, Swans, Parrots, Rudraksha et al can be seen in various combinations.